Giant Pacific octopus: Shelter

 E. dofleini are den dwellers, which serve as a central point from which they forage while also providing protection, shelter, and privacy.
 After hunting, they bring food back to the den to feed in a safer environment and avoid predators.
 Shells, bones, and other feeding debris pile up outside of the den, creating "den litter" that is commonly used by scientists and divers to find E. dofleini.

 Dens range across depth and substratum type including caves, holes dug beneath rock, and even trash on the ocean floor such as bottles, tires, pipes, and barrels.
 Den selection is greatly influenced by foraging behavior and preferred prey.
 Dens made of soft substrata may be preferred in areas where bivalves are abundant while dens near rocky areas might be chosen in areas with higher crab populations.
 The size of the den is small, usually being just large enough for the octopus to fit inside and turn around.
-E. dofleini beak size determines the size of the space it can fit inside, with its body being able to compress through tiny spaces as small as two inches.
+E. dofleini beak size determines the size of the space it can fit inside, with its body being able to compress through tiny spaces as small as 2 in.
 E. dofleini prefer to occupy same shelter for at least one month, often longer if possible.
 It is common for these octopus to leave their den for short periods of time and eventually return to re-use the same den.
 However, over longer periods of time, E. dofleini relocate to new dens situated relatively nearby, within an average distance of 13.2 meters.